AnastasiyaKotelnikova/CCSC-Tool-Evaluations/tool01_Predicting/evaluation_notes.md

-## Evaluation Summary for tool01_Predicting Solar Flares with Machine Learning
+## Evaluation Summary for tool01_Predicting Solar Flares Using a Long Short-term Memory Network